spinnaker/spinnaker.io/content/en/docs/setup/bakery/_index.md

 title: "Bakery"
 linkTitle: "Bakery"
 weight: 4
-description: >
-  The concept of Immutable Infrastructure is core to Spinnaker.
+description: Spinnaker includes Hashicorp's Packer as a default image bakery.
 ---

-Since the concept of Immutable Infrastructure is core to Spinnaker, we provide an image bakery powered by [Hashicorp's Packer](https://www.packer.io/intro/) to help you produce machine images.
+Since the concept of Immutable Infrastructure is core to Spinnaker, Spinnaker includes an image bakery powered by [Hashicorp's
+Packer](https://www.packer.io/intro/) to help you produce machine images.